Artist Resume: Examples & Tips

 Artists compose paintings, sketches and prints, representing themselves or creating work for commissioned customers.
 An artist can specialize in a particular medium or style of art, such as working with inks, watercolors, charcoal, oil, paints, pencils or computer software programs.

-Create a resume that shows both your creative side and your ability to fill an artist position using these expert examples and tips.
+Create a resume that shows both your creative side and your ability to fill an artist position using these professional examples and tips.

 Get inspiration from 800+ resume samples and explore our 40+ resume templates to find the best one for you.